It’s easy to develop bad habits, but when it comes to the good ones, it can get a little bit trickier.

 But habits can be changed, as difficult as that may seem sometimes, it’s always possible.

-In order to help you get things going so you can start making small but significant changes in your life, we’ve put together a list of the best tips on how to create a habit, all in one cheatsheet.
+To help you get things going so you can start making small but significant changes in your life, we’ve put together a list of the best tips on how to create a habit, all in one cheat sheet.

 Keep it simple